 Choosing Where to Go

 The most important aspect of a first-time ear piercing is to ensure that the facility you visit sets strict rules around equipment sterilization and employee techniques.
-Wondering where to get a baby’s ear pierced?
+Wondering where to get a great gift for daughter or baby’s ear pierced?
 Prioritize quality over any other aspect.

 While it might be tempting to head straight to the local shopping mall and allow any jewelry store to take the reins, it’s critical to do your due diligence first.
 Ask your friends and family members where they’ve taken their children.
 Would recommend the same spot, and why?